simoninireland/epyc/doc/experiment.rst

 of the experiment (as a dict), which are then wrapped in a further dict by :meth:`Experiment.report`.

+If the experiment returns a list of results instead of just a single set, then by default they are each wrapped in the same parameters and metadata and returned as a list of results dicts.

 .. automethod :: Experiment.setUp

 .. automethod :: Experiment.run